getyoti/yoti-node-sdk/README.md

 Dynamic Policy generation is a way of requesting non-static attribute lists for your application.

-This is useful when you want or need different permutations of attributes from Yoti, without having to create a new application.
+This is useful when you want or need different permutations of attributes from Yoti, without having to create a new scenario.

 E.g: